Château Angélus: Production

 The estate consists of 23.4 hectares with a grape variety of 51% Merlot, 47% Cabernet Franc and 2% Cabernet Sauvignon.
 The annual production averages 10,000 cases of the Grand vin and 1,000 cases of the second wine.

+In popular culture

+Château Angélus was the subject of the 2018 documentary series: Wine Masters.

+The brand has also featured in three films within the James Bond franchise, with its appearance in Casino Royale marking the first time the wine had appeared in cinema.